Rhea Ripley: Other media

 Bennett made her video game debut as a playable character in WWE 2K20 and subsequently in WWE 2K Battlegrounds, WWE 2K22 and WWE 2K23.
 Bennett is the cover star for the deluxe edition of WWE 2K24 alongside Bianca Belair.
 Bennett also appears in Call of Duty: Modern Warfare III as an unlockable operator within the Season 5 battle pass, part of a larger WWE promotion in the game.

 Personal life

 Bennett cites watching The Miz as an inspiration growing up.
 In addition to wrestling, Bennett is also trained in or practices swimming, karate, rugby, netball, and soccer.
 She is a supporter of the Adelaide Football Club.

 As of 2022, she has been in a relationship with fellow Australian wrestler Matthew Adams, known professionally as Buddy Matthews.
-In August 2023, Bennett and Adams got engaged, and in June 2024, they married.
+In August 2023 they got engaged and later married in June 2024.

 Bennett is a fan of the bands Ice Nine Kills, Falling in Reverse and Motionless in White, the latter of which co-wrote her WWE theme song "Demon In Your Dreams" and performed the song live for Bennett's entrance at WrestleMania XL.

+In April 2026, Ripley revealed that she was suffering from an eating disorder which had caused her weight loss.